-- Dogs are required to be on leash within beach areas of the Marine Conservation Area and prohibited on any rocky habitat. - Possession and use of fireworks are prohibited within the Marine Conservation Area. - No climbing on rocks in intertidal and no climbing through the intertidal zone up above MHW on offshore rocks. - No disturbance, harassment, trampling and other "take" of wildlife. - Operation of drones is prohibited within 2000 ft. of offshore islands that are included within the Marine Conservation Area. - Airplanes are prohibited from coming within 2000 ft. of Marine Conservation Area. - Recreational boats may not come within 500 ft. of offshore rocks that are included within the Marine Conservation Area. - Kite flying is prohibited within 2000 ft. of offshore islands and within any part of the Marine Conservation Area.
+- Dogs are required to be on leash within the Marine Conservation Area. - Possession and use of fireworks are prohibited within the Marine Conservation Area. - No climbing on rocks in intertidal and no climbing through the intertidal zone up above MHW on offshore rocks. - No disturbance, harassment, trampling and other "take" of wildlife.

+- Operation of drones is prohibited within 2000 ft. of offshore islands that are included within the Marine Conservation Area. - Airplanes are prohibited from coming within 2000 ft. of the Marine Conservation Area. - Recreational boats may not come within 500 ft. of offshore rocks that are included within the Marine Conservation Area. - Kite flying is prohibited within 2000 ft. of offshore islands and within any part of the Marine Conservation Area.